WFRCAnalytics/Housing-Unit-Inventory/README.md

 - pud (mixed)
 - group quarters

-The housing does <u>not<u> include the following parcel types in its summary:
+The housing unit inventory does not include the following parcel types in its summary:
 - Nursing or retirement homes
 - Extended stay hotels
 - Student housing or dormitories